OWASP/www-project-core-business-application-security/index.md

 > - Easier collaboration between different organizational teams
 > - Centralized data

 Even though there are numerous benefits that these solutions have, security threats have not decreased.
 Maintaining, implementing, and deploying security controls and/or information security standards around such solutions is still facing challenges.
-Some of these challenges include:
+Some of these challenges include

 > - Little to no understanding of the solutions in place
 > - Security professionals not involved in the initial phases of deploying and implementing such solutions